sandiphonemyint/GitOps-ArgoCD/README.md

-# 🎮 Tetris Game Deployment with Argo CD on GKE (GitOps)
+# 🎮 GitOps Implementation with Argo CD and GKE

 ### 📘 Project Overview